hivesolutions/appier/readme.md

 ## Example

 Creating a simple app takes only a few lines.
-Just run the following Python script and checkout the result by going to [http://localhost:8080/easy](http://localhost:8080/easy).
+Just run the following Python script and check out the result by going to [http://localhost:8080/easy](http://localhost:8080/easy).

 ```python
 import appier